 Bottom line: Consult the airline’s policy for traveling with a bike before purchasing your ticket.

 Ugh.
-We know nobody likes purchasing insurance.
+We get it.
+Nobody likes purchasing insurance.
 It’s really the last thing you want to think about when planning for a trip, but it’s especially important to consider when you’re heading somewhere with high value equipment to do something which some would consider risky - ever descended steep switchbacks on wet roads?

 Here are some major categories to think about before you pack up your bike and head to the airport:

 While insurance advice is best left to the professionals - and we’re going to do just that - we do have a little bit of life experience to help point you in the right direction to at least start asking a few questions.

 Travel insurance may at least partially cover the risks to which you are exposed on your cycling holiday.
 Nevertheless, it can be complicated to navigate and there are a few places to look for coverage.

 First, if you are employed with, or a retiree of, a company which provides group benefits coverage, check for out of country medical insurance and other travel-related covers.
 Group benefits are a great place to start because it may not cost you anything.